France names new cabinet with surprises at justice and interior ministries

 Who got promoted?

-Gérald Darmanin, until now Budget Minister, replaces Christophe Castaner as interior minister.
+Gérald Darmanin, until now budget minister, replaces Christophe Castaner as interior minister.
 Darmanin's promotion however has not gone down well with feminists, who have been quick to point out that the new interior minister is facing allegations of rape.

 Jadis quand on était visé par une enquête il arrivait qu’on démissionne.— Gabrielle Siry (@GabrielleSiry) July 6, 2020